-Atopic eczema is one of the most common childhood ailments, occurring in 10-20% of babies.
+Atopic dermatitis, commonly called eczema is one of the most common childhood ailments, occurring in 10-20% of babies.
 This non-contagious rash usually improves when children reach school age and occurs because the skin is lacking natural moisturizing factors and has poor defense against harsh environmental elements such as outdoor low humidity and irritants.
-We interviewed pediatrician Dr. Angela Lau 劉瑜醫生 to give us the details on infant eczema and natural remedies.
+We interviewed pediatrician Dr. Angela Lau 劉瑜醫生 to give us the details on baby eczema and natural remedies.

-What are the symptoms of eczema?
+What are the symptoms of atopic dermatitis i.e. baby eczema?
 What does it look like?

 Eczema rash presents as dry, red and thickened skin or small red bumps.
 It is always itchy, but not painful.
 Itchiness at night can cause sleep disturbances.
 The rash will likely come and go.

-Where is eczema usually located on a baby’s body?
+Where is baby eczema usually located on baby’s body?

 In young babies, eczema usually shows up in patches on the scalp, cheeks, outer surface of limbs and trunk.
 In older children, eczema generally appears in creases of skin (behind the knees, elbows etc.) but can spread elsewhere on the body.